-But Joe Annotti, executive director of Independent Insurance Agents and Brokers of California, said that while he does not expect "a stampede to the exits," the insurance climate in California will. not get better until "we get nofault insurance or fast-track arbitration, more auto-safety measures and tougher anti-fraud provisidiary).
-Allstate and USAA insurance companies could not be reached for comment.
+But Joe Annotti, executive director of Independent Insurance Agents and Brokers of California, said that while he does not expect "a stampede to the exits," the insurance climate in California will. not get better until "we get nofault insurance or fast-track arbitration, more auto-safety measures and tougher anti-fraud provisions."

 Other companies who said they are staying included State Farm - which, with 3 million policies, is by far the largest; California State Automobile Association: 20th Century.
-Mid-Century (a Farmers subsidiary); Mercury Casualty, and and has not decided whether to out," Rosenfield said State Farm Fire & Casualty (a sub-
+Mid-Century (a Farmers subsidiary); Mercury Casualty; and and has not decided whether to out," Rosenfield said State Farm Fire & Casualty (a sub- appeal.